amirkeren/workshop-short/README.md

 }
 ```

 Note that the changes are auto-saved but not live.
-In order to publish them you will need to click the "Make it Live" button on the bottom right
+In order to publish them you will need to click the "Make It Live" button on the bottom right

 # Creating the sequence